 View of the Alcazaba fortress in Malaga, Spain

 Ascend to the top of La Alcazaba, the medieval Moorish fortress that towers over the city.
 This palatial fortification was built by the Hammudid dynasty in the early 11th century and is the best-preserved Moorish castle in Spain.
-From here, you can wander down to the Roman Amphitheatre that sits beneath it, before you gaze up at the 16th-century cathedral that sits right in the city center.
+From here, you can wander down to the Roman Amphitheatre that sits beneath it, before you gaze up at the 16th-century cathedral that sits right in the city centre.

 The Malagueta beach sign in Malaga, Spain